Facticee/challenges-mod/README.md

 Challenges:
 Shared Life — every player shares damage. if one player gets hit, every other player takes the exact same amount.

 Jump Item — every time you jump, a random item drops at your feet.

 Ice Trail — press sneak to toggle an ice platform that follows you wherever you go. a 3x3 patch of ice spawns under you every tick, only on air so it won't replace existing blocks. works on foot and in boats.

+Randomizer - Every mined block drops a random new Item.
+E.g you mine a grass block and you get a Stone block (or skmething different)